 “Legal custody” refers to the right to make decisions about how to raise the child, including decisions about education, health care, religious training and certain activities.

 “Physical custody” refers to the right to make decisions about the routine day-to-day activities of the child and where the child lives.

-Across Minnesota, a majority of parents share Legal custody and Physical custody for their child or children.
+Some parents share Legal custody and Physical custody for their child or children.
 This is referred to as Joint Legal and Joint Physical custody.

 “Joint legal custody” means that both parents share the responsibility for making decisions regarding how to raise the child, including the right to participate in major decisions about the child’s education, health care, and religious training.

 “Joint physical custody” means that the routine daily care and control and the residence of the child is structured between both of the parents.